Meghan Markle and Prince Harry's royal wedding guest list

 The bride’s side

-Harry’s press secretary has revealed “Prince Harry and Ms. Markle are very much looking forward to welcoming Ms. Markle's parents to Windsor for the wedding.”
+Harry’s press secretary revealed May 4 that “Prince Harry and Ms. Markle are very much looking forward to welcoming Ms. Markle's parents to Windsor for the wedding.”

 “I’ve known Meghan for a few years now and I’m super happy for her, and I’m just really happy to be a part of her big day, ya know?”
 Chopra said on “The Jenny McCarthy Show” this month.